Ecology and Evolution

 Research Summary

 Our current work studies evolutionary, ecological and conservation based questions.
-We employ a variety of molecular genetic, genomic, computational and field approaches.
-Major areas of study include the evolution and conservation of California's native freshwater ichthyofauna and evolutionary genomic studies of diverse group of marine fishes (rockfish).
-We also work on endangered vernal pool crustaceans, amphibians, and sea birds.
+We employ a variety of genomic, computational and field approaches.
+Major areas of study include the evolution and conservation of southern California's marine ichthyofauna and evolutionary genomic studies of diverse group of marine fishes (rockfish).

 Bryophyte Ecology and Evolution